kostya-kononenko/controlling_virtual_copter/README.md

 Flight speed 20 km/h.

-## How to installing and run using GitHub
+## How to install and run using GitHub

 - Clone this repository
 - Create venv: python -m venv venv